priya1puresoftware/arm-software-developers-ads/content/learning-paths/server-and-cloud/mysql/rds_deployment.md

 ### Verify the RDS setup

-Verify the setup on AWS console.
+To verify the setup on AWS console.
 Go to **RDS » Databases**, you should see the instance running.

 ![Screenshot (257)](https://user-images.githubusercontent.com/92315883/209247626-2df854ca-a781-46b0-aeba-076a23b0c1fb.png)